JeremieLitzler/vueschool-course/course-typescript-with-vue-js-3.md

 const user = inject(userInjectionKey);
 ```

-NB: by default, TypeScript know the injected object could be null.
+NB: by default, TypeScript knows the injected object could be null.
 So when you use in the template of the component using the value, think about it.

 ```htm
 <span>{{ user?.username || "Anonymous" }}</span>